zapwizard/radiation_king_radio/README.md

 ## Pi Pico files:
 The pi_pico_files folder contains the code for the Pi Pico.
 You must have already loaded CircuitPython 7.1.1 or later prior to connecting it to the Pi Zero via USB.
 The Pi Zero code will automatically copy the files needed to the Pi Pico.
 The Pi Pico will send its serial output to the Pi Zero over UART, but you won't see the messages on the Zero until the read_uart loops occurs.
 To see USB serial playback you need to disable the print() command in the code.py files.

+## Requirements:
+Make sure and install all the requirements listed in requirements.txt on your Pi Zero.

+## Auto running the script:
+- Run `sudo raspi-config` on the Pi Zero.
+Select “Boot Options” then “Desktop/CLI” then “Console Autologin”
+- Ensure the files are in `\home\pi\radking`
+- Run `sudo nano /etc/profile`
+- Add to the file:
+  - `cd /`
+  - `cd /home/pi/radking`
+  -  `sudo /usr/bin/python -u /home/pi/radking/main.py &`

 # Operation:
 ## How the "Live" playback works: